nero1/basictodo-py/README.md

 # basictodo-py
-A simple todo web app written in python and viewable in the browser
+A simple todo web app written in python, JavaScript, CSS and HTML
-- Makes use of pyodide library to render the python app in the browser
+- Makes use of pyodide library to run the python code in the browser